 - Focus approx. 30% into the scene

 Go out and try it out.
-And if you find this interesting, useful, helpful give me a comment below, and share this article with photography inclined friends.
+And if you find this interesting, useful, helpful give me a comment below, and share this article on your social accounts and with photography inclined friends.